WatheqAttrah/phase-5-project/README.md

     - create and destroy lots of cursors and create a large number of “INSERTs” or “UPDATEs”
 - `requests`
     - Using requests, you can get, post, delete, update the data for the URL given.

+## Create Backend files
+- config.py
+- app.py
+    - is your Flask application
+    - Build a simple API backend like we have in previous modules.
+    - You should use Flask-RESTful for your routes
+- models.py
+- seed.py

+## Frontend